gardehal/python-playlist/README.md

 - queue videos from channels on youtube since last check
   - Cannot get hours and minutes of video posted?
 Only day?

+- Duplicates, stream might be added but might eb a duplicate in playlist and remain unlinked.
+Check before add.
 - setup CLI for everything
   - view settings, editing probably fine to keep in file only
   - update help-print